aniebietafia/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 9: A function that prints the 9 times table, starting with 0.
 Task 10: A function that adds two integers and returns the result.
 Task 11: A function that prints all natural numbers from n to 98.
+Task 12: A function that prints n times table, starting with 0.
+Task 13: A program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded).
+Task 14: A program that prints the first 50 Fibonacci numbers, starting with 1 and 2.
+Task 15: Program that prints the sum of the even-valued terms.